taxes in estonia

 Tax Competitiveness Index

-Estonia's tax system supports growth of small businesses, with 0% taxes on annual income and reinvested profits.
+Estonia's tax system supports growth of small businesses, with most taxes being deferred until profits are distributed.

 No need to register for payroll